-It is critical to communicate the patient's current medicines list, along with any medicine-related problems or adverse drug events that have occurred during a shift or episode of care (see Action 4.6).
+During clinical handover, it is critical to communicate the patient's current medicines list, along with any medicine-related problems or adverse drug events that have occurred during a shift or episode of care.
 A medicine-related problem may include a patient refusing or missing a dose of medicine, or withholding a medicine.